-The members of our Compensation Committee are Messrs. , and with serving as chair.
-Our board of directors has determined that each member of the Compensation Committee is "independent" as that term is defined in SEC and Nasdaq rules, meets the heightened independence requirements for compensation committee purposes under Section 10C of the Exchange Act and related SEC and Nasdaq rules, and is a "non-employee director" under Rule 16b-3 under the Exchange Act.
+The members of our Compensation Committee are Messrs.
+Raffin, Nolan, Shepler and Winkler, with Mr. Raffin serving as chair.
+We intend to rely on the phase-in rules of Nasdaq with respect to the requirement that the compensation committee be composed entirely of members of our board of directors who satisfy the standards of independence established for independent directors under the Nasdaq rules, as determined by our board of directors.
+Our board of directors has determined that each of Messrs.
+Nolan and Winkler are "independent" as that term is defined in SEC and Nasdaq rules, meets the heightened independence requirements for compensation committee purposes under Section 10C of the Exchange Act and related SEC and Nasdaq rules, and are considered a "non-employee director" under Rule 16b-3 under the Exchange Act.
 The compensation committee's responsibilities include:

-reviewing and approving our philosophy, policies and plans with respect to the compensation of our chief executive officer;

-- making recommendations to our board of directors with respect to the compensation of our chief executive officer and our other executive officers; - reviewing and assessing the independence of compensation advisors; - · overseeing and administering our equity incentive plans; - reviewing and making recommendations to our board of directors with respect to director compensation; and - preparing the Compensation Committee reports required by the SEC, including our "Compensation Discussion and Analysis" disclosure.
+- reviewing and approving our philosophy, policies and plans with respect to the compensation of our chief executive officer; - making recommendations to our board of directors with respect to the compensation of our chief executive officer and our other executive officers; - reviewing and assessing the independence of compensation advisors; - · overseeing and administering our equity incentive plans; - reviewing and making recommendations to our board of directors with respect to director compensation; and - preparing the Compensation Committee reports required by the SEC, including our "Compensation Discussion and Analysis" disclosure.